It’s a startling fact—1 in 8 women will be diagnosed with breast cancer in their lifetime.

 Women and men can significantly increase their chances of survival through early detection.
 The National Breast Cancer Foundation shares that when breast cancer is detected early and is in the localized stage, the 5-year relative survival rate is 100%.
 We encourage everyone to regularly check for lumps through breast self-exams and keep up with the recommended health screenings, including mammograms.

-For those who want to learn more about breast cancer and early detection, organizations such as the the Susan G. Komen® organization, the American Cancer Society, and the National Breast Cancer Foundation provide excellent resources to keep you informed.
+For those who want to learn more about breast cancer and early detection, organizations such as the Susan G. Komen® organization, the American Cancer Society, and the National Breast Cancer Foundation provide excellent resources to keep you informed.

 We also encourage anyone who wants to support breast cancer patients to donate to nonprofit organizations such as those mentioned above.
 Through your contribution, you can support research for a cure, as well as provide valuable resources for women and men who currently fighting breast cancer.